St Mary's Roman Catholic Church, Mudgee: Description

 St Mary's Roman Catholic Church is a sandstone church in Victorian Ecclesiastical Gothic designed by Bathurst country architect, Edward Gell.
-It has an especially fine western facade with pointed arched doorway and side recesses and narrowly pointed stained glass windows.
-Beautifully scaled rose window in stone and stained glass.
+It has a western facade with a pointed arched doorway, side recesses, and narrowly pointed stained glass windows, as well as a rose window in stone and stained glass.
 The church has a tower with flared copper spire balanced in a symmetrical composition with gable end of southern aisle.
 The side elevation features repeating pointed arched stained glass windows.

 The church organ was built in 1866 by J. W. Walker of London for St Jude's Anglican Church, Randwick.
 Under direction of Charles Richardson, in 1907 the organ was transferred from Randwick to Mudgee with a new set of pipes to the old specification.
 Richardson also decorated the display pipes in his style, and other alterations included the fitting of a new keyboard, the addition of a tremulant, and the removal of the hand-blowing apparatus.

 Heritage listing

-St Mary's Roman Catholic Church is a fine church from the post-gold rush era, making a significant contribution to the character of the central area of Mudgee.
+St Mary's Roman Catholic Church is a fine sandstone church from the post-gold rush era, making a significant contribution to the character of the central area of Mudgee.

 St Mary's Roman Catholic Church was listed on the New South Wales State Heritage Register on 2 April 1999.